-4.4 Unmanned light vessels
+4.4 light vessels

-In most respects, these platforms are similar to moored buoys.
-However, because of their larger dimensions and the feasibility of carrying a large instrument payload, it is more straightforward to deploy additional sensors, such as visibility sensors.
-In severe weather, such sensors can be affected by sea spray generated by the vessel itself.
-However, in most conditions, performance is equal to that of instruments deployed on land-based automatic weather stations.4.5 Towers and platforms
+In most respects, these platforms can be regarded as being similar to moored buoys as they unmanned and rely on automated observing systems.
+BBBBecause of their larger dimensions and the feasibility of carrying a large instrument payload, it is more straightforward to deploy additional sensors, such as visibility sensors.
+In severe weather, such visibility sensors can be affected by sea spray generated by the vessel itself.Also, because light vessels are much larger than moored buoys, care has to be taken in the siting of wind sensors to avoid obstructions from the vessels structure, similar to that described earlier for VOS (section 4.2.2.6.2).
+However, in most conditions, performance is equal to that of instruments deployed on land-based automatic weather stations.

+Wave measurements have been made from lightlightlightvesselslight vessels in waters near the UK for many years, with records dating back to 1962.These measurements were originally made using Shipborne WaveWaveWaveRecorderWave Recorder (SBWR) instruments mounted on the lightlightlightvesselsthatlight vessels that used accelerometers and (water) pressure sensorssensorssensorstosensors to provide information on wave heights and periods.
+Since the 1990s, the wave measurements have been mademademadeusingmade using heave (‘hippy’) sensors on the light vessels.
+However, it has long been suspected that the present wave measurements from the lightlightlightvesselslight vessels are less accurate than those from the Met Office’s moored buoys.
+ThisThisThisisThis is because the present lightvessel wavemeasurements light vessel wave measurements are made using a heave sensor sitedsitedsitednearsited near the centre of the vessel which only measures thethetheverticalthe vertical displacement, whereas the earlier SBWRmeasurements SBWR measurements were based on accelerometers to measuremeasuremeasurevesselmeasure vessel heave and pressure sensors (below the waterline) to measure changes in the sea level relative to the vessel.
+Hence, the SBWR measurements took account of thethetheinertiathe inertia (i.e. the light vessels are too large to accurately follow the rise and fall of each wave) of the vessel, while this is presently neglected.
+This results in the present heave sensor only measurementsmeasurementsmeasurementsunderestimatingmeasurements underestimating the significant wave height and overestimating the average wave period (Anderson et.al., 2016).

+4.5 Towers and platforms

 On towers (usually in relatively shallow waters close to shore), and on platforms in more remote areas, it is possible to operate standard automatic weather stations, similar in design to land automatic weather stations (see Part II, Chapter 1).
 Additional sensors are often deployed, for example, wave sensors and sensors for measuring mean water level above a reference point, ceilometers and visiometers.
 Fixed platforms can include large gravity based structures, and mobile jack-up rigs and semi-submersible rigs.
 Jack-up and semi-submersibles rigs, and drill ships, could be considered stationary platforms as they are moored or dynamically positioned to remain in one place while in operation.
+The majority of offshore platforms now carry automated weather stations that are operated by the offshore industryindustryindustrysoindustry so fall into the category of ‘3rd party data’ where they may (or may not) be made available via the WMO GTS.

-On manned platforms and rigs,,measured data can be supplemented by visual observations of cloud, visibility and weather, thus allowing full synoptic reporting.
+On some platforms and rigs the automatically measured data can be supplemented by visual observations of cloud, visibility and weather, thus allowing full synoptic reporting.
 Visual observations from oil/gas platforms should be made according to the procedures recommended under section 4.2.
 However, there are cases where different procedures apply.
 For example, a platform may include wave data from a nearby moored wave buoy, and sea-surface temperature from a nearby supply vessel.